Akel is a member of the Binghamton Bearcats Athletic Association and is involved with

 board.
 He is a historian whose specialty is law and race relations and civil rights

 in the United States.
-He has been dean of Harpur College of Arts and Sciences.
+He is a former dean of Harpur College of Arts and Sciences.

 Nieman taught at Kansas State University, Hunter College, Brooklyn College and Clemson